- Organizer: A/P/A Institute at NYU

 - Venue: NYU Silver Center, Jurow Hall & Silverstein Lounge

 UPDATE: This panel is sold-out and has reached full capacity.
 Should additional tickets become available, they will be released on Eventbrite.
 Advance tickets to No Borders, the after-party and fundraiser, have also sold out, but a limited number of $10 tickets will be available at the door.

 Presented by the Asian/Pacific/American Institute at NYU.
 A Carnegie Hall Migrations: The Making of America Festival Program.

 6:30 p.m.-8:30 p.m.
 Panel

 at the NYU Silver Center, Jurow Hall & Silverstein Lounge

 31 Washington Place, First floor

-No Borders, an after-party and fundraiser hosted by Ushka and featuring DJs and performers representing migrant sounds, follows.
-All proceeds to go to the Immigrant Defense Project, Families for Freedom, and New Sanctuary Coalition of NYC.
+No Borders, an after-party and fundraiser featuring DJ sets by Ushka, Oscar Nñ (Papi Juice), Riobamba (Discwoman), Chief Boima (INTL BLK), and DJ Rekha and a performance by Lua Preta (Angola), follows.
+All proceeds will go to the Immigrant Defense Project, Families for Freedom, and New Sanctuary Coalition of NYC.
 Tickets to the after-party can be purchased here.

 Photo by Fabián Gómez.